Microprocessor Report: History and profile

-Microprocessor Report was first published in 1987 by Michael Slater.
-Original board members included Bruce Koball, George Morrow, and J H Wharton all of whom served for many years.
-Originally published monthly in print, since 2000 it has been published weekly online and monthly in print.
+Microprocessor Report was first published in 1987 by Michael Slater (engineer).
+Original board members included Bruce Koball, George Morrow, Brian Case, John Wakerly, Nick Tredennick, Bernard Peuto, Rich Belgard, Dennis Allison, and J H Wharton all of whom served for many years.
 Slater left MicroDesign Resources (MDR), at the end of 1999.

+Slater's company MDR, based in Sebastopol, California, originally published Microprocessor Report.
+MDR also hosted an annual conference, the Microprocessor Forum, and related events.

+Publication

+Originally published monthly in print, in 2000 it began publishing weekly online and monthly in print.

 Typical articles describe the internal design and feature set of microprocessors from vendors such as Intel, Broadcom, and Qualcomm.
 The articles usually compare the leading products and discuss their strengths and weaknesses.
 The annual "year in review" articles provide a broader look at the processor landscape.
 The publication gives annual awards to the best microprocessor products.
 Free summaries of these articles are available online.

-Slater's company MDR, based in Sebastopol, California, originally published Microprocessor Report.
-MDR also hosted an annual conference, the Microprocessor Forum, and related events.
-In 1992, MDR was acquired by Ziff Davis.
 During the 1990s, Microprocessor Report was recognized four times as Best Newsletter by the Computer Press Association, which noted its "comprehensive and in-depth coverage."